Finder makes money from featured partners, but editorial opinions are our own.

 Specific injuries.
 Suppose you suffer any one of the specific injuries laid out in your policy and are still suffering from this injury after the end of the waiting period.
 In that case, you may be paid monthly benefits depending on what kind of injury it is.
 For example, a salary continuance policy might pay the full monthly benefits for 3 months in the event of a fractured pelvis, 24 months for total blindness or 60 months for the total loss of multiple limbs.

-Group salary continuance insurance
+What does salary continuance insurance not cover?

 Pros and cons of salary continuance insurance